srcfl/srcful-documentation/docs/sourceful-terms/terms.md

 ### 6. Notice

-- For questions or concerns about the Product, please contact Sourceful at info@Sourceful.io.
+- For questions or concerns about the Product, please contact Sourceful at [info@sourceful.energy](mailto:info@sourceful.energy).

 ### 7. Limitation of liability